srushti-714/AZ-303-Microsoft-Azure-Architect-Technologies/Instructions/Labs/Module_4_Lab.md

 1. Analyze highly available Azure VMs deployed into an availability set behind an Azure Load Balancer Basic

-1. Remove Azure resources deployed in the exercise

 #### Task 1: Deploy highly available Azure VMs into an availability set behind an Azure Load Balancer Basic by using Azure Resource Manager templates